 Master/slave Contract BDSM Forms, Tips & Resources

-Use this contract to formalize your relationship (whether you are just in the training phase or you are collared).
-The terminology of “Master” and “slave” is used in this agreement, however the slave may still set limits, safewords and the punishments which are allowed.
+Use this contract to negotiate and formalize your arrangement (whether slave is just beginning the training phase or long-term and already collared).
+The terminology of “Master” and “slave” is used in this agreement, yet it still allows Y/you to set down limits, safewords and to stipulate which punishments are allowed.

 Before buying, please read: is it legally binding?

 Option 2: BDSM Contract Book

 Option 3: Bound & sealed Master/slave BDSM contract

 You can have the contract form delivered already bound and sealed with a professional finish.